kavishzenoti/Project-tracker/DEMO.md

 ## 🔧 Troubleshooting

 ### **Magic Link Not Working?**
-1. Check that the link hasn't expired (15 minutes)
+1. Check that the link hasn't expired (1 hour)
 2. Ensure you're using the link for the correct email
 3. Clear browser localStorage if needed
 4. Check browser console for error messages